 It's no secret that here in the Okanagan Valley we love our wine.
 It is abundant here in the valley!
 Our dry region with our great soil plus the big sun equal a healthy wine spot.
 Here’s a recipe for a delicious grape cake!Read More

 “Fermented foods are so trendy right now” I keep hearing folks say.
 It always surprises me to hear it, as they never really “went away” and had to make a comeback – naturally fermented foods are just about natures oldest foods....Read More

 Here's the thing.
 I don't judge your nutrition...
 You're opinions are nice and all but....
 I’m a real person.
 I love eating.
 (It's preeeettty much why I wanted to study Nutrition!)
-I'm not judging you on what you eat....Read More
+I'm not judging you on what you eat....and you DON’T have to label your diet or nutrition in order to find success.Read More